 Any time a trailer that requires a title is purchased from a business or dealer outside of Georgia, sales tax is due.
-The Georgia Department of Revenue (DOR) has determined 6% as the sales tax for Gwinnett County residents.
+The Georgia Department of Revenue (DOR) has determined 6% as the sales tax for Gwinnett residents.

 In such cases, the sales tax must be paid before you can title the trailer and receive a tag.